-2.3 Language introduction
+1.3 Language introduction

-This is a overview of the syntax of a NestedText document, which consists of a nested collection of dictionaries, lists, and strings.
+This is a overview of the syntax of a NestedText document, which consists of a nested collection of dictionaries, lists, and strings where indentation is used to indicate nesting.
 All leaf values must be simple text or empty.
-You can find more specifics later on.
+You can find more specifics in the next section.

-2.3.1 Dictionaries
+1.3.1 Dictionaries